Watching out for intellectual elitism: Climate action is not a monopoly of science

 When I reformatted this website, I intended to focus more on our ascension journey because I felt that I could serve the collective more through more personal posts.
 Nevertheless, the recent catastrophic floods from typhoon Ulysses (Vamco) necessitate a contribution to the climate change and governance discourses, with the hope that this serves as a gentle appeal for solidarity especially at this time.

-It is sad that we come across well-meaning campaigners and philanthropists (generosity is much appreciated, thank you) but who are still using using the line, “the Philippines is among the most affected country by climate risks and yet among the smallest contributor to global emissions.”
-Then tah dah dah the campaign leads to climate injustice and about how the government is not listening to scientists.
+It is unfortunate that we come across well-meaning campaigners and philanthropists (generosity is much appreciated, a big thank you!) but who are still using using the line, “the Philippines (or Country n) is among the most affected country by climate risks and yet among the smallest contributor to global emissions.”
+Then the usual statements of the campaign, leading to accusation of climate injustice and about how the government is not listening to scientists.

 I may be guilty and likely have said this also in the past in the context of my work or research.
 BUT.
 I hope I have always taken extra care in not talking or acting as if I hold the monopoly to the truth and science of climate change.
-(I’m sorry if I did at some point.)
-It doesn’t work that way.
+(I do apologize if I did at some point.)
+I eventually realized it doesn’t work that way.
 We need to value the work of LGU executives, politicians and legislators, DENR secretaries and their officials and staff, and all our field workers (then and now and of the future) because science alone cannot solve the world’s problems.
-(And, let’s not forget, many DENR officials and staff, LGUs, and many other organizations and individuals, have science background, too.
+(Let’s also not forget, many DENR officials and staff, LGUs, and many other organizations and individuals, have science background, too.
 But that’s not the main point here, right?)

 Sure, we owe the Theory of Relativity to Albert Einstein but he did not go around town saying he was the savior.
 I definitely agree that we need to put more money in science and research but that also, we need to value the contribution of everyone.
 Climate change is not about creating more walls and telling the world that, “I am a scientist, you should listen to me.”
 Well, if we behave that way, the more that people will NOT listen to us.